-A) Before You Go
+A) Before you go

 - 1. Ensure the planned trip is within your capabilities and that you have described the route and risks fully to the participants.

 - 2. Develop a flexible trip plan containing the following:

 - Point and time of departure

 - Parking or vehicle supervision

 - Destination

 - Estimated time en route

 - Possible rest, lunch and comfort stops

 - Equipment and supplies needed

 - 3. Pack a rescue/safety/comfort kit (possible list]

-- UHF marine radio
+- VHF marine radio

 - Cellular phone

 - GPS, compass or other navigation aids

 - Emergency contacts Coast Guard, police number, hospital location

 - First aid kit

-- Signal devices flares, sea dye, strobe light, mirror.
+- Signal devices flares, sea dye, strobe light, mirror

 - Stove and/or fuel (some means of ignition), small pot and/or metal cups

 - Beverages (Water filter?)

 - Emergency shelter- nylon tent, tarp, space blanket

 - Rope or high strength cord and knife

 - Duct tape

 - Equipment repair kits

 - 4. Leave a float plan with a responsible person with instructions on what to do if you do not return as planned.
 A float plan should contain at least names and phone numbers of everyone on the trip, medical information, destinations, estimated arrival times, and boat colours.
 You can expand on that if you feel it necessary.
 A GLSKA approved Float Plan is available from the GLSKA web site.

 - 5. Advise participants about suitable personal items to pack.
 Such things as a hat, sunglasses, sun block, water bottle and suitable footwear in warm conditions and a wet/dry suit, boots, pogies and extra dry warm clothes in colder conditions will increase the comfort and safety levels.
 Participants should be advised to "dress for immersion".

 - 6. Ensure the skill level, physical condition and equipment of the participants are appropriate for the trip.

-- 7. Ensure that all participants are either GLSKA members or guests as per the guest policy outlined in section H.
+- 7. Ensure that all participants are either GLSKA members in good standing or guests as per the guest policy outlined in section H. If any guests are included in the group, ensure that they have signed and understood the GLSKA waiver form, in advance.

 - 8. Have a safety and rescue plan including, but not necessarily limited to, what you will do in the event of:

 - Illness

 - Injury

 - Lost or damaged boat or equipment

 - Severe weather

-Be prepared to submit an incident report in case of either personal injury, loss of or damage to equipment, or actions that created unnecessary risk to the group, which might have caused injury or damage (near-misses).
+- 9. Be prepared to submit an incident report in case of either personal injury, loss of or damage to equipment, or actions that created unnecessary risk to the group, which might have caused injury or damage (near-misses).
 See Section G for additional information.